hkupty/lift/README.md

 Steps declare their dependencies to other steps and the composite project is a graph of all the steps and their dependencies.

-Take the example below:
+Take a look at the example above.

-The `jar` target depends on the `build` target, which in turn will depend on `compile` and `test`, each with their set of dependencies
+The `jar` target depends on the `build` target, which in turn will depend on `compile` and `test`, each with their set of dependencies.

+Some `Steps` have `data` associated, which can be either a list or a map, and can be seen as some configuration for the step to execute correctly.

 ### 🧩 Extensible